edgroell/edgroell/README.md

 - 💞️ I’m looking to collaborate on AI FinTech Stories 🧠💶🚀
 - 📫 How to reach me: email@edgroell.com
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: I have a newsletter you can <a class="libutton" href="https://www.linkedin.com/build-relation/newsletter-follow?entityUrn=7328509147346341889" target="_blank">follow here</a> 💡
+- ⚡ Fun fact: I have a newsletter you can <a class="libutton" href="https://www.linkedin.com/build-relation/newsletter-follow?entityUrn=7328509147346341889" target="_blank">subscribe to here</a>! 💡

 <!---
 edgroell/edgroell is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.